IsaacNguyen/venushacks2024/README.md

 4. Configure the Melissa Data API in a .env file for accessing property data.
 5. Run the application locally using `npm run dev`.

-## Contributing
-Contributions to Moove are welcome!
-Whether you want to report a bug, request a feature, or submit a pull request, please feel free to do so on our GitHub repository.

 ## License
 Moove is licensed under the MIT License.
+We also used the Melissa API.
 See the LICENSE file for more details.

 ## Contact
 If you have any questions or suggestions regarding Moove, feel free to reach out to us at [email@example.com](mailto:email@example.com).